playborn/BatchModul/README.md

 # DOCUMENTATION
 ## General
 I hope some moduls are usefull for someone.
+Works for me on Windows 10
 ##### Attention with special chars like !"§$%&/()= if you have to process this it can be very unstable
 ##### Make sure to double quote every parameter to avoid problems with spaces and things.